mojaloop/mojaloop/contribute/Pragmatic-REST-Guidelines.md

 ### Versioning

-API URIs should include a version identifier in the format v*M* as a leading path element (where *“M”* is the Major component of the multi-part version number).
+API URIs should include a version identifier in the format v*M* as a leading path element (where *"M"* is the Major component of the multi-part version number).
 The API and its version identifier element must conform to the [semantic versioning](http://semver.org/)<span id="_Ref459290010" class="anchor"></span><sup>[8](#footnote8)</sup> 2.0 specification for API